vienna-rb/Quick-Start-Rails-and-Ruby/doc/create-and-update-todos.md

 ## Create and update Todos

-Of course we also want to add some todos and check them off once we did them.
+Of course we also want to add some todos and tick them off once we did them.
-In Rails this can be done by adding a `create` and `update` method to our `TodosController`.
+In Rails this can be done by adding a `create` and an `update` method to our `TodosController`.

 In the create action, we want the `Todo` model to save a new todo to our database.
-Our action should like like this then:
+Our action should look like this then:

 ```ruby
 def create